-Rotting is an uncontrolled act of a food decomposing.
-Dangerous bacteria take over the food in question, breaking it down to a dangerous and foul state.
+When comparing food that is fermented vs rotten, the rotting is an uncontrolled act of food decomposing.
+Bacteria take over the food in question, breaking it down to a dangerous and foul state.
 Rotting kills the food.

 Is fermented food rotten or spoiled?